|

 Are there any specific trails where I can take my furry friend for a hike near Crater Lake?

-Of course!
-Your dog will love wagging its tail along the Godfrey Glen Trail, Lady of the Woods Trail, Grayback Drive, and the famous Pacific Crest Trail.
-Remember to keep your dog leashed and on its best behavior to maintain a welcoming environment for all visitors, paws or no paws!
+For sure!
+Try the Godfrey Glen Trail, Lady of the Woods Trail, Grayback Drive, or the Pacific Crest Trail.
+Just remember to keep your dog leashed and be courteous to fellow hikers.

 Can you give me a ‘paw’ with finding a dog-friendly map of Crater Lake?